 Companies capture massive confidential data.
-This can be customer credit card credentials or their own financials for that matter.
+This can be customer credit card credentials or their financials for that matter.
 But while choosing an ERP, many times they overlook the need of having a secure system to handle the data as cleanly as it should.

 - Support Mechanism:

 Many ERP products provide after-sales support.
 Not just that, many implementers do that too.
 It is essential to choose your support channel wisely.
-Most of the time, the product company provides product support and fails to cope up with the implementation specifics.
+Most of the time, the product company provides product support and fails to cope with the implementation specifics.
 Moreover, they charge a fortune for each ticket.
 This is a commonplace problem.
 As opposed, the implementation companies also provide after-sales support.
-If need be, they also have some reservations with the product company itself.
+If need be, they also have some reservations about the production company itself.
 It is more advisable to go with your implementation partner for support, as he is the one who knows your ERP better than any other.

 - Test Environment:

 Customers tend to think, if we hire expert implementers we won’t need test environments.
 This is a myth!
 Test environments are not just for implementation partners to test.
-This is where the company can test during the acceptance testing, the future phases can be rolled out, the sample data can get in, the users can be trained.
+This is where the company can test during the acceptance testing, the future phases can be rolled out, the sample data can get in, and the users can be trained.
 If you are planning to do away with the test environment, you’ll have to compromise on a lot.

-Test environments are typically instances wherein the implementation of mock ups can be configured.
+Test environments are typically instances wherein the implementation of mock-ups can be configured.
 Maintaining a backup of the customizations becomes so easy with the test environments in the picture.
 Cloud ERPs of the day have compatibility to fully replicate the test environment as per your live instance.

 - Data Migration:

 Data migration for many is just like uploading files on the internet.
-Well, it isn’t really only about uploading.
-Companies tend to pay less attention to data migration activity, whereas data is actually the backbone of any ERP.
+Well, it isn’t only about uploading.
+Companies tend to pay less attention to data migration activity, whereas data is the backbone of any ERP.
 A considerable fraction of migrating systems goes into migrating data.
-Different ERPs have different data structures or tables, it requires mapping efforts to actually push data the way it is needed.
+Different ERPs have different data structures or tables, it requires mapping efforts to push data the way it is needed.

-Data migration is a combination of many tasks, namely planning, identifying and removing data redundancy, data hygiene, mapping, importing/uploading.
-The end result is significant and gives the true look and feel to an ERP.
-Implementers are equipped with data migration skill set and help in pinpointing the effort estimate in this aspect.
+Data migration is a combination of many tasks, namely planning, identifying and removing data redundancy, data hygiene, mapping, and importing/uploading.
+The result is significant and gives the true look and feel to an ERP.
+Implementers are equipped with a data migration skill set and help in pinpointing the effort estimate in this aspect.